OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 PA Insurance vs Term Insurance: Complementary, Not Competing

-A common misconception is that PA insurance can substitute for term insurance.
-This is incorrect and potentially dangerous.
-Term insurance covers death from any cause, including illness, natural causes, and accidents.
+A critical point that financial advisors consistently emphasise: PA insurance is not a substitute for term insurance.
+It is a complement.
+Term insurance covers death from any cause — illness, disease, natural causes, accidents.
 PA insurance covers only accident-related events.
-Since over 85% of deaths in India are caused by disease (cardiovascular disease, cancer, respiratory illness), relying solely on PA insurance leaves a family catastrophically unprotected against the most likely risks.
+Since more than 85% of Indian deaths are caused by disease (cardiovascular disease, cancer, respiratory illness, diabetes complications), term insurance provides the primary protection.
+PA insurance adds a critical layer for the accident-specific risks that term insurance does not cover: disability benefits.

 Frequently Asked Questions